 Valentines for Veterans

 Each year, the Volunteer Center sends hundreds of handmade Valentine's Day cards to Veterans Hospitals throughout Michigan to show our support to those who served our country.
-During the week of Valentine's Day, Volunteer Center staff members, along with President Ross, make a trip to the Aleda E. Lutz VA Medical Center in Saginaw to hand deliver some of these cards to the residents!
+During the week of Valentine's Day, Volunteer Center staff members, along with the university President, make a trip to the Aleda E. Lutz VA Medical Center in Saginaw to hand-deliver some of these cards to the residents!

-CMU students and alumni take a day to give back to the community they live in during Be My Neighbor Day in April, traditionally at the end of National Volunteer Week.
+CMU students and alumni take a day to give back to the community during Be My Neighbor Day in April, traditionally held at the end of National Volunteer Week.
 Individuals and groups on campus, as well as alumni, have been coming together to give back since the formation of the Volunteer Center in 1992.

 Students have volunteered with Habitat for Humanity Restore, Laurels Assisted Living Community, the Isabella County Parks and Rec, Hope Well Ranch, Goodwill and many other community organizations.

-Be My Neighbor Day will be on Saturday, April 14, 2018.
+Be My Neighbor Day will be on Saturday, April 13th, 2018.
 Participants are asked to report to the Down Under Food Court, located in the Bovee UC, at 9:00AM to sign-in.
-The service typically takes place from 10AM-12PM.
+Service typically takes place from 10AM-12PM.